 - Web Application hacking

-Web hacking is the process of attacking software over HTTP by taking use of the software’s visual chrome browser, tampering with the URI, or cooperating with HTTP elements not stored in the URI.
+Web hacking is the process of attacking software over HTTP by making use of the software’s visual Chrome browser, tampering with the URI, or cooperating with HTTP elements not stored in the URI.

 - System Hacking